 Exceptions to this policy will be made for students who have been approved for a leave of absence (see Leave of Absence).
-Generally, a leave will not be granted to students who are approaching the limitation of time for program completion.
+Generally, a leave will not be granted to students who are approaching the limitation of time for program completion or who are on Academic Probation.

-c.
-Email Accounts for Graduate Students
+C. Email Accounts for Graduate Students